combs/Arduino-Watchdog-Handler/README.md

 		You can always set a flag (my_variable=true) and take care of the delay-containing work in your loop function.

+* If you reset the Arduino, under some conditions, the watchdog timer may remain active after reset and misbehave.
+This is why it's best to call wdt_disable() as the first line of your setup() routine.

 * I've read that the watchdog timer is not terribly precise.

 * You can't go shorter than 15ms or longer than 8 seconds, although you can always keep a variable and accumulate up to the interval you want.